Configure Pi Hole for DNS Over TLS

 Make sure that Unbound is running:

-sudo systemctl start unbound && sudo systemctl enable unbound
+sudo systemctl restart unbound && sudo systemctl enable unbound

 To test that Unbound can fulfill your DNS requests, run the following

 Now, we need to tell Pi-hole’s dnsmasq to use this local port as it’s upstream DNS server.
-Due to a bug in the Pi-hole web application,
+In the GUI, go to Settings -> DNS,

 sudo systemctl restart pihole-FTL